leonlinsx/minimal-mistakes/_posts/2019-11-23-premortems.md

 > Mistake 4: Having one of the group participants initiate the process. \[...\] The premortem demands honesty and candor, starting with the team leader setting the tone.

 > Mistake 5: Letting team members present more than one item from their list or dominating the discussion before moving to the next group member

+I've made mistake 1 before, so this was a good reminder for me to review the premortem process.
+The rest of the mistakes seem to have the intent of increasing democratic participation among all members of the group, which aligns with the theme we just discussed above.

+I love premortems and scenario planning since they help align expectations and get buy in from everyone involved.
+I think they should be a part of every major project plan.
+The next time I conduct them I'll be keeping the above pointers in mind.

 *If you like this, you might like my [monthly newsletter on finance and tech](https://avoidboringpeople.substack.com/ "ABP")*